MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

 #### Day	4
 On the last day, we finished the prototype by combining all codes together and made final touches on design and functions.
 This meant tidiying up some of out code, bugfixing and making each intended function work properly.
-The final part of the day was spent on the presentation, where we got positive feedback from the class and guests, Alexander, Daniel and Arthur.
-The questions we got were mostly focused on the issues we faced, and how we could further develop the instrument.

 ## Ideas and prototypes